moniika21/apt-source-list-personal-template/README.md

 Be sure to verify the source and the [veracity](https://wiki.debian.org/SecureApt#How_to_tell_if_the_key_is_safe) of the gpg key you want to add.

-And after finding this key you must know the kind of gpg key you are [dealing with](https://www.linuxuprising.com/2021/01/apt-key-is-deprecated-how-to-add.html).
+After finding this key you must know the kind of gpg key you are [dealing with](https://www.linuxuprising.com/2021/01/apt-key-is-deprecated-how-to-add.html).
-Run `file <repo-key>.gpg`, if you get a similar to the following then the key is `ascii-armored`:
+Run `file <repo-key>.gpg`, if you get a similar to the following then the key is **ascii-armored**:

 ```bash
 $ file <repo-key>.gpg